tmatti/url-shortener/README.md

 ## Getting started
 There are two components to the app.
 The Rails-API backend and the React frontend.
 These are seperate projects within the same repo.
 You will need to start up both of them in seperate terminals.

 Normally I would create the backend and frontend in completely seperate repos, but I kept them together for simplicity since this is not a production app.
-Keeping them seperate allows you to deploy seperate.
-Using this approach you can deploy your versioned front-end to a CDN and your backend to a server.
-It reduces load on your server and speeds up pageloads for your customers.
-It also allows you to deploy breaking changes without any service interruptions when doing blue/green deployments.
-It also just simplies development in my opinion.

 ### Requirements
 - Ruby 2.6.3